 - West Boulevard and Ross Avenue

 Vehicle crashes result in a variety of injuries.
-Let’s take a look at some of the most common types of injuries sustained by victims of car crashes.
+Let’s look at some of the most common types of injuries sustained by victims of car crashes.

 Brain Injuries

 Brain injuries occur as a result of a sudden impact or trauma to the head.
-These injuries can range in severity from a mild concussion to a traumatic brain injury leaving a victim permanently disabled.
-Brain injuries usually result in swelling of the brain that causes headaches, confusion, and cognitive issues.
+These injuries can range in severity from a mild concussion to a traumatic brain injury, leaving a victim permanently disabled.
+Brain injuries usually result in swelling of the brain, which causes headaches, confusion, and cognitive issues.

 Spinal Cord Injuries

-Injuries to the spinal cord are very serious.
+Injuries to the spinal cord are severe.
 Depending on what part of the spinal cord is injured, victims could be left with paralysis like paraplegia (paralysis in both legs) or quadriplegia (paralysis in arms and legs).

 Back and Neck Injuries

-The impact of a car wreck often results in neck injuries such as whiplash, or back injuries such as herniated discs.
-These injuries can heal, but often restrict range of motion and are associated with pain, swelling, and stiffness.
+The impact of a car wreck often results in neck injuries such as whiplash or back injuries such as herniated discs.
+These injuries can heal but often restrict the range of motion and are associated with pain, swelling, and stiffness.

 Chest and Internal Injuries

-Although seatbelts and airbags are designed to keep drivers and passengers safe during an impact, they are sometimes a contributor to internal injuries as well.
+Although seatbelts and airbags are designed to keep drivers and passengers safe during an impact, they sometimes contribute to internal injuries.
 Seat belts can cause injuries such as bruising or tearing of muscles in the chest or damage to internal organs like the stomach.
 Upon impact, airbags can contribute to cracked ribs or punctured lungs.

 Fractures